iphicratesdata/iphicratesdata.github.io/about.md

    Mind of No-Mind is a blog about the journey of our current incarnation through the human experience, and the pursuit of self discovery by reaching higher levels of consciousness and expanding knowledge.

-   Using Martial Arts and Meditation training, in conjunction with philosophy and history, as a guide in our modern world abundant with everyday chaos and distraction.
+   Using Martial Arts and Meditation training, in conjunction with philosophy and history, as a guide in the modern world abundant with chaos and distraction.

 <p align="center">